keisukeirie/quickdraw_prediction_model/README.md

 From XGBoost model's feature importance attributes, found some interesting results about image recognition and country prediction.

 ### Image recognition:
-The model distinguish images based on how much datapoints exist in first 3 strokes.
+The model distinguished images based on how much datapoints exist in first 3 strokes.
-In other words, the model looks for amount of details that exist within first 3 strokes.
+In other words, the model looked for amount of details that exist within first 3 strokes.
-Also 4 types of images are distinguishable based on the starting point of drawing and X:Y ratio of image.
+Also 4 types of images were distinguishable based on the starting point of drawing and X:Y ratio of image.
-It looks on direction (slope and direction) of stroke but somehow, direction of stroke 6 is important when distinguishing cat, tiger, lion and dog drawings.
+It looked on direction (slope and direction) of stroke.
+Somehow, direction of stroke 6 was important when distinguishing cat, tiger, lion and dog drawings.

 **XGBoost model's top5 most important features for image recognition:**
  1. Ymax